 Warm up day tour/off piste skiing near Mestia.
 There are two small ski resorts in the area, both of which offer great off piste skiing, plus lift assisted day tours and there are numerous excellent day tours in the mountains surrounding Mestia – we’ll choose a good objective for current conditions.
 Overnight in Mestia.

 Travel to Ushguli.
-PM Short skin/tour
+PM Ski tour above the village

 Monday – Friday

 Ski touring in Ushguli – outings selected to cater for group interest and the current snow and weather conditions.
-There is great skiing available in all directions – with excellent north facing powder bowls on one side, a lovely panorama summit right above the village and long spring snow tours up onto the flanks of Shkara (at 5193m, the highest mountain in Georgia).
+There is great skiing available in all directions – with excellent north facing powder bowls on one side, a lovely panorama summit right above the village and long spring snow tours up onto the flanks of Shkhara (at 5193m, the highest mountain in Georgia).
 Our accommodation in Ushguli lies at an altitude of 2100m and tours will typically involve 1000-1500m of skinning per day.

 Final ski day and travel back to Kutaisi.
 On Saturday, we finish skiing mid afternoon and set off back to Kutaisi, spending our final night at our hotel in Kutaisi.